 The UConn International Case Challenge brings teams of four undergraduate students from around the world to compete in analyzing and presenting an international business case to judges.
 The UConn International Case Challenge offers an excellent opportunity for students to gain exposure to international business issues as well as to meet business students from around the globe.
-There are social events, such as the annual t-shirt exchange, in addition to the competition.
+There are social events, such as the annual t-shirt exchange, team-building activities and visits from Connecticut business professional, in addition to the competition.

 Students arrived on Wednesday and were welcomed by a hospitable CIBER staff and a delicious welcome dinner provided by the Nathan Hale Inn.
-Thursday was dedicated to be an activity day focused on team bonding.
-Participants traveled to Boston to explore the city and traverse both land and sea in the city’s signature Duck Boat rides.
+Thursday was dedicated to an activity day focused on team bonding.
+Participants traveled to Connecticut’s capitol of Hartford to explore the city, postulate at the Connecticut Science Center, and critique art at the Wadsworth Antheneum Museum of Art!

-The case was distributed on Thursday night, and the teams worked hard until Saturday morning, when the competition begun.
+The case, which was a live case on sustainability for an Australian Quarry corporation, was distributed on Thursday night, and the teams worked hard until Saturday morning, when the competition began.
 After a long day of presenting their cases, winners were chosen by our respected judges.
-Our board of judges is comprised of local business executives and UConn faculty who graciously donate their day to elect a winner for the competition.
+Our board of judges is comprised of local business executives and UConn faculty who graciously donate their day to select a winner for the competition.
 The winning team in each room was sent to the final round of the competition to present to a different panel of judges.
 A final winner was then chosen of the three finalists, an award dinner was held, and the event came to a conclusion.
-Thank you to everyone involved in making this event such an amazing successe!
+Thank you to everyone involved in making this event such an amazing success!

 A Slideshow of all the fun!